 While Trauma Team is notably easier than the past games, getting an XS rank is now much more difficult.
 Nowhere does this become more apparent than "Blade of Resolve" and "Love in the Ground", which require the player to get all COOL miniranks and to finish absurdly fast.

-A good number of Tomoe's missions are these, particularly any mission involving multiple branched-out paths.
+If you're handling Tomoe's missions and the level involves multiple branching paths, on the first go you're nearly guaranteed to get lost and waste precious time.
 The one where you have to search for Dr. Cunningham in a huge pile of rubble is the prime example.

 They Changed It, Now It Sucks!: Trauma Team has caused a Broken Base in this respect.
 General consensus is that while Surgery is as fun as ever (if a bit too easy) and First Response is incredible, Orthopedics is too repetitive for its own good, and Forensics and Diagnosis are so much of a genre shift that they would have worked better as a separate game entirely.
 Also, almost everyone agrees that Endoscopy is the worst gameplay of the bunch.

 They Wasted a Perfectly Good Character: Adel starts out a largely sympathetic character that is apparently bound to be Derek's apprentice, but quickly becomes Out of Focus past the first chapter of the sequel.
 He barely has any impact in the story, joining HOA halfway through the game and requiring to be saved from a Neo-GUILT in the final chapter.